 l,

 (full name)

 of

 (company / business name)

-loopted at
+located at

-located at(street address of business/premise
+(street address of business/premises)

-being the owner of that property/ an operator of a business inapplicable) s at that address (delete
+being the owner of that property/ an operator of a business at that address (delete inapplicable)

-hereby apply to become a member of the Wallsend Town nominate as my/ the company's representative Business Association Inc, and
+hereby apply to become a member of the Wallsend Town Business Association Inc, and nominate as my/ the company's representative

 (full name of nominee)

 In the advent of my admission as a member, I agree to be bound by the rules of the association for the time being in force.
 I acknowledge that the annual membership fee is \$10 which falls due on receipt of an invoice.

 signature of applicant date

 contact details for nominee:

 email address

 phone number

 postal address (if different

-, , , , , , , , , , , , , , , , , , , ,

-Please send completed form to [xxxxxxx] [xxxxxxx], or fax to 02 [xxxxxxxxxxx]
+Please send completed form to [xxxxxxx] [xxxxxxxx], or fax to 02 [xxxxxxxxxxx]